Les Vogt - Photo Gallery 7

 the manager at the Grooveyard.
 Miller would go on to Vancouver airwaves

-and Television (weatherman) for many years... he is currently (2005)
+and Television (weatherman) for many years... and became

 the Mayor of Lions Bay, British Columbia.